Environmental Protection Agency (EPA) Map of Radon Zones

 FAST, PROFESSIONAL RADON MITIGATION SOLUTIONS

 Radon reduction systems work.
 Some radon reduction systems can reduce radon levels in your home by up to 99%.
-The cost of fixing a home generally ranges from $800 to $2,500 (with an average cost of $1,200).
+The cost of fixing a home generally ranges from $850 to $2,500 with a typical system around $1,800.

 Maintaining your radon reduction system takes little effort and keeps the system working properly and radon levels low.